UPPMAX/R-matlab-julia-HPC/docs/r/introR.rst

 See `here <https://uppmax.github.io/R-python-julia-matlab-HPC/common/use_tarball.html>`_
 how to get and decompress it.

-In the 'Load modules and run' session, there is the time to do so.
+In the 'Load and run R' session, there is the time to do so.